Kong/public-shared-renovate/CONTRIBUTING.md

 - Validate JSON locally (your editor or a linter should catch syntax issues).
 Presets must be strict JSON
 - Sanity-check with Renovate: reference your new preset in a throwaway repo or a local renovate-config validator/dry-run if available
-- For incident presets: no manual changes to the aggregator are needed.
-CI will update `security/_incidents.json` to include your preset and will fail validation if coverage is missing
+- For incident presets: ensure your preset is narrowly scoped, documented, and reviewed; maintainers will compose it explicitly where appropriate

 ## Security incident response presets